|Home > News > Year 2006 Tax Benefits for Parents of Children with Disabilities by Michael A. O'Connor, Esq.

 About the Author

 Michael A. O'Connor is an attorney who promotes awareness of tax policies that benefit families.
-In addition, he represents parents in disputes with local school districts concerning special education services for learning disabled children.
+In addition, as a member of the firm Mauk & O’Connor, LLP, he represents parents in disputes with local school districts concerning special education services for learning disabled children.
 He is a Board Member of the Council of Parent Attorneys & Advocates (COPAA).